Bastille Day by Delphine

 In fact, after the storming of the Bastille, people made bracelets and brooches from the old stones of the fallen prison!
 They also wore buckles and hats in the shape of the towers of the destroyed Bastille.
 These fashions were known as à la Bastille and by wearing them the people were declaring that they had found freedom and justice.

 People began to wear the blue, white and red colours of the tricolour flag (le drapeau tricolore).

-Why were the people so angry?
+Why were the people so unhappy?

-The rich people had all the power and could do anything they liked.
+It seemed that the rich people had all the power and could do anything they liked.
 They didn't even pay any tax!
 But the poor people did have to pay tax!
 It just wasn't fair!

-AND....the poor people were suffering from terrible hunger.
+AND....the poor people were suffering from hunger.
 There wasn't enough food to go around but the royal family and their friends were all having a luxurious life, eating too much and spending vast amounts of money on clothes, jewels and everything that they wanted.

 Ça va très bien!

-The poor people of Paris decided that things had to change.
+The people of Paris decided that things had to change.
 They were going to teach the greedy and selfish rich people a lesson!
 Some equality was needed!

 Nous avons faim!
 Nous ne sommes pas contents!

 The ordinary people were now in charge!
 Eventually, the royal family and their supporters were arrested because they did not seem to care about the poor people's hunger.